samuelcolvin/donkey-simple-old/README.md

 License: The MIT License (MIT)

-Donkey Simple is an extremely simple CMS that allows you to build a static website either from a web interface or the command line.
+Donkey Simple is an extremely simple platform for building static websites either from a web interface or the command line.

-It uses clever tools like [Ace Code Editor](http://ace.c9.io/), [Markdown](http://daringfireball.net/projects/markdown/) and [Jinja2](http://jinja.pocoo.org/) to make writing the site as painless as possible.
+It uses [Werkzeug](http://werkzeug.pocoo.org/), [Jinja2](http://jinja.pocoo.org/), [Ace Code Editor](http://ace.c9.io/) and [Markdown](http://daringfireball.net/projects/markdown/) to make writing the site as painless as possible.

 The pages, templates, static files and config files which make up the site are stored in a git repository so you can easily manage the version history of your site.